jomart-gsu/lect19-demo/README.md

 This is my base README.
+Branch 2 is John's favorite.